akashsonowal/interpolating-neural-networks/README.md

 # interpolating-neural-networks (wip)
-This repo contains the source code of my MTech Thesis work at IIT Kanpur.
-It is about observing double descent phenomena with neural networks in empirical asset pricing data.
+This repo contains the source code for observing double descent phenomena with neural networks in empirical asset pricing data.

 ## Usage
 ```